hustlebuilder/Inflation-Resistant-Stablecoin/README.md

 Run "anchor deploy" in the first WSL instance

-Run anchor keys list, this will give you the new program ids
+Run "anchor keys list", this will give you the new program ids

 Copy the id(s) to the top of your solang contract(s) and also to Anchor.toml